RY997/Thesis/thesis.typ

 == Overview

-In this section, we will define the formal requirements for the AI assistant integrated into the Code Editor.
-To provide context, we will begin by introducing the current system and our proposed system then explore a series of scenarios that illustrate the envisioned utilization of Iris within the Code Editor.
-Subsequently, we will delineate a comprehensive list of functional requirements and non-functional requirements.
-Finally, we will present our system model.
+We proposed Iris code editor feature which aims to revolutionize the process of programming exercise adaptation by leveraging generative AI capabilities.
+Unlike the current manual adaptation process, which users need to do it manually, Iris integrates a ChatGPT-style chatbot to enable instructors to articulate their exercise vision effortlessly.
+This collaboration empowers instructors to maintain full control over exercise adaptation while allowing AI to seamlessly introduce numerous additions or modifications, from entire exercise structures to single lines of code.

+The system's functional requirements encompass the interaction between users and the system, including features such as chatting with Iris, reviewing and modifying exercise plans, executing plans, and viewing applied changes.
+Additionally, nonfunctional requirements ensure usability, supportability, reliability, and performance aspects of the system.
+And all of these requirements would be considered into our design.

+By streamlining the exercise creation process and fostering dynamic collaboration between instructors and AI, the Iris code editor system promises to accelerate exercise development, create a collaborative environment, and enhance the effectiveness of programming education.

 == Current System

-The entirety of the programming exercise demands manual adaptation either through the online Code Editor or within a local Integrated Development Environment (IDE).
-It is crucial to acknowledge that the feature set of the online code editor might not be as extensive as that of a local IDE.
-However, opting for a local IDE involves additional configuration efforts and the necessity to clone the repository for each exercise.
+The current system for programming exercises in Artemis primarily involves manual adaptation, either through the online Code Editor or a local Integrated Development Environment (IDE).
+Within the online Code Editor, users can access the four main components - the problem statement, template repository, solution repository, and test repository - by toggling between different repositories.
+Changes made within the online editor can be submitted, triggering automatic build processes with test case checks.
+However, it's important to note that the feature set of the online editor may not be as comprehensive as that of a local IDE; for instance, it may lack the ability to check code compilation before submission.

+Alternatively, users can opt for a local IDE, which offers greater flexibility in editing code.
+However, this method requires additional configuration efforts and the need to clone the repository using Git for each exercise.
+After updating the code repository content locally, users must commit and push the changes to remote repositories, allowing Artemis to fetch the latest version via the version control system and repository service.
+This process necessitates users to have a certain understanding of version control practices.

+Importantly, both approaches require manual editing by users, which can be cumbersome and time-consuming.
+This manual intervention is a significant aspect of the current system, highlighting the need for a more efficient and automated solution in the future.

 == Proposed System
+Our exploration commences with a detailed examination of the decision-making process involved in choosing between two prototypes.
+This critical design phase sets the foundation for the subsequent stages of our system.
+We will delve into the factors, considerations, and methodologies that guide us through this pivotal step, ensuring the selection of a prototype that aligns seamlessly with our objectives.

+*Prototype 1* focuses on the crucial aspect of exercise adaptation—adjusting the difficulty level—addressing the high-demand needs inherent in adaptive learning.
+When tailoring programming exercises to be more accessible than the basic level, our approach involves breaking down the task into detailed steps and providing comprehensive guidance.
+By furnishing explicit instructions and supplementary explanations, learners gain a deeper understanding of the problem, enhancing their foundational skills.

+Conversely, elevating the difficulty level of programming exercises demands a distinct strategy.
+Here, we streamline the task description, amalgamate multiple tasks into a more intricate problem, and reduce the pre-written code in the template.
+This reduction in scaffolding and guidance encourages advanced learners to apply their knowledge creatively, fostering a deeper engagement with the material.

+To implement these adaptive methods, adjustments to the problem statement and template repository sections are primarily required based on the foundational exercises.
+Additional instructions, such as providing comprehensive task guidance or increasing algorithmic complexity, are seamlessly integrated into the corresponding guidance template.
+This ensures that the Language Model Manager (LLM) produces results that are creative yet grounded in realism.

+In terms of template design, we introduce five guidance templates tailored to adapt the difficulty level of programming exercises:

+1. Harder Problem Statement Adaptation Template
+2. Easier Problem Statement Adaptation Template
+3. Template Repository Adaptation Template to modify the template code in accordance with the new problem statement.
+4. Solution Repository Adaptation Template to adjust the solution code based on the new problem statement and template repository.
+5. Test Repository Adaptation Template to modify the test code considering the new problem statement, template repository, and solution repository.
+The user interface (UI) design caters to the seamless integration of the adaptive exercise generation process for instructors.
+Utilizing the 'Generate Variants' feature, depicted in @generate-variant, instructors can effortlessly create new adaptive exercises across varying difficulty levels.
+This functionality empowers instructors to build upon the foundational basic exercise, generating diverse variations to cater to a wide spectrum of learner needs.

+#figure(
+  image("figures/generate-variant.png", width: 80%),
+  caption: [
+    The mockup of generating new adaptive exercise
+  ],
+) <generate-variant>

+*Prototype 2* is strategically designed to enhance the versatility and scalability of the project by expanding its scope to handle a broader array of adaptation requests.

+In this iteration, we adopt a more generalized approach, refraining from the inclusion of specific instructions regarding how to adapt to more challenging exercises.
+Instead, the Language Model Manager (LLM) is empowered to analyze the user's adaptation requests independently and determine the most effective means of fulfilling these requests.
+This adaptive functionality necessitates a dynamic interaction model where the LLM engages in a conversation with the user, seeking clarification on the request and subsequently generating a corresponding adaptation plan for the exercise.

+To facilitate this, we provide the LLM with a comprehensive context of the exercise, encompassing the problem statement and all three code repositories.
+This holistic approach maximizes the LLM's capabilities and enables it to perform its adaptive tasks with heightened efficacy.

+In terms of template design, our methodology identifies the requirement for five distinct Guidance templates, catering to diverse use cases:

+1. Chat Template: Designed to comprehend the exercise context and respond intelligently to user messages.
+2. Problem Statement Adaptation Template: Facilitates modifications to the problem statement based on the other three components.
+3. Template Repository Adaptation Template: Enables adjustments to the template code in alignment with the other three components.
+4. Solution Repository Adaptation Template: Supports modifications to the solution code based on the other three components.
+5. Test Repository Adaptation Template: Allows for alterations to the test code in concordance with the other three components.

+In the realm of user interface (UI) design, the Iris UI remains a reusable and integral component of Prototype 2.
+As depicted in @chat-window, showcasing the current UI, we leverage the existing Iris UI to ensure consistency and familiarity for users while accommodating the evolved capabilities of the LLM in adapting to a broader spectrum of user requests.

+#figure(
+  image("figures/chat-window-dark.png", width: 60%),
+  caption: [
+    The Iris chat window UI
+  ],
+) <chat-window>

+Upon comparing the two prototypes, Prototype One's design closely aligns with a specific use case—namely, adjusting the difficulty of exercises.
+However, its limitations become apparent in terms of scalability and interactive capabilities.
+In contrast, Prototype Two boasts a more versatile design with a broader range of usage scenarios.
+Practical experimentation has underscored its efficacy in facilitating exercise modifications, showcasing commendable performance in scenarios involving changes to difficulty levels.

-We propose Iris code editor system which is enhanced with generative AI capabilities.
+Consequently, after thorough consideration, we have opted to adopt the design of Prototype 2 and proposed Iris code editor system which is enhanced with generative AI capabilities.
 Through collaboration with an embedded ChatGPT-style chatbot, instructors can effortlessly articulate their vision for the exercise, witnessing the Code Editor automatically adapt to their specifications.
 This innovative approach empowers instructors with the flexibility to maintain full control over the exercise while allowing the AI to seamlessly introduce numerous additions or modifications.
 The generated content, shaped by the AI, can span the entirety of the exercise or be as concise as a single line of code.
 This streamlined and intuitive process not only accelerates exercise creation but also fosters a dynamic and collaborative environment between instructors and artificial intelligence, unlocking new possibilities for engaging and effective programming education.
-In the following, we will describe the functional and non-functional requirements of Iris code editor system using the Requirements Analysis Document Template in [BD09]
+In the following, we will describe the functional and non-functional requirements of Iris code editor system using the Requirements Analysis Document Template in @bruegge2009object

 === Functional Requirements

-Functional requirements stand independent of implementation details, specifically focusing on describing the interactions between the system and its environment, as articulated in [BD09].
+Functional requirements stand independent of implementation details, specifically focusing on describing the interactions between the system and its environment, as articulated in @bruegge2009object.

 - FR1 Chat with Iris in Code Editor: The user can chat with Iris via a chat window in Code Editor.
 - FR2 Iris suggests plan: In the event that the LLM decides it understands the user’s request, the LLM will additionally suggest a plan of action for adapting the exercise based on the user’s input, which will be displayed to the user in the chat window.